-- Policy 5B.1.1: The adopted level of service standard for sanitary sewer facilities is maintenance of the capacity to collect and dispose of 100 gallons of sewage per capita per day. - Policy 5B.1.2: The adopted LOS standard shall be used as the basis for determining the availability of facility capacity and the demand generated by a development within the City for purposes of issuing development orders or building permits.
+The adopted level of service standard for sanitary sewer facilities is maintenance of the capacity to collect and dispose of 100 gallons of sewage per capita per day.

+The adopted LOS standard shall be used as the basis for determining the availability of facility capacity and the demand generated by a development within the City for purposes of issuing development orders or building permits.

+Objective 5B.2:

-Objective 5B.2: Sanitary Sewer Facility Capacity All improvements, including replacement, expansion, or increase in capacity of facilities, shall maintain or improve the level of service standard for the facilities as required by Miami-Dade County WASD.
+Sanitary Sewer Facility Capacity

+All improvements, including replacement, expansion, or increase in capacity of facilities, shall maintain or improve the level of service standard for the facilities as required by Miami-Dade County WASD.

 Evaluation Measure: Improvements to sanitary sewer facilities to increase or maintain the level of service standard for sanitary sewer system.

-Policy 5B.2.1: Continue to coordinate with Miami-Dade County WASD to ensure that adequate facility capacity will be available to serve development concurrent with the demands for such facilities.
-Policy 5B.2.2: Decisions impacting existing and future demand shall be consistent with the Miami-Dade County WASD Facilities Plan.
-Objective 5B.3: Sanitary Sewer Service and Septic Tanks Coordinate with WASD and regional permitting agencies to develop long range plans that abandon the use of septic tanks and provide WASD sanitary sewer service to the entire City.
+Continue to coordinate with Miami-Dade County WASD to ensure that adequate facility capacity will be available to serve development concurrent with the demands for such facilities.

+Decisions impacting existing and future demand shall be consistent with the Miami-Dade County WASD Facilities Plan.

+Objective 5B.3: Sanitary Sewer Service and Septic Tanks

+Coordinate with WASD and regional permitting agencies to develop long-range plans that abandon the use of septic tanks in order to increase sanitary sewer connections to WASD system to the entire City in an environmentally and cost-effective manner. and provide WASD sanitary sewer service to the entire City.

 Evaluation Measure: Number of abandoned septic tanks and percentage increase in sanitary sewer service within the City of Doral.
+By 2020, reduce the number of abandoned septic tanks by 25% while increasing sanitary sewer service within the City of Doral.

-Policy 5B.3.1: Coordinate with WASD to obtain an accurate account of all permitted septic tanks within the City and evaluate the feasibility of eliminating active tanks in areas where connection to WASD's sanitary sewer system is practical.
-Policy 5B.3.2: No new private sanitary sewer facilities shall be permitted unless consistent with the City of Doral's Comprehensive Plan.
-Objective 5B.4: Sanitary Sewer Connection Ensure all new development with access to sanitary sewer facilities with available capacity is required to connect to the system.
-Evaluation Measure: Number of approved developments consistent with objective 4B.4.
-Policy 5B.4.1: Future development of new subdivisions, and any additions to subdivisions that have not received final subdivision approval, at urban densities greater than 1.0 dwelling unit per acre or any new industrial uses, and other non-residential uses shall be allowed only in areas with existing or planned capacity in the sanitary sewer systems to support the proposed development.
-Planned capacity is defined as that increase in plant capacity as a result of capital improvements identified in the Capital Improvements Program Miami-Dade County and its Water and Sewer Department.
+Coordinate with WASD to obtain an accurate account of all permitted septic tanks within the City and evaluate the feasibility of eliminating active tanks in areas where connection to WASD's sanitary sewer system is practical.

+No new septic tank system private sanitary sewer facilities shall be permitted unless consistent with the City of Doral's Comprehensive Plan.

+Objective 5B.4: Sanitary Sewer Connection

+Ensure all new development with access to sanitary sewer facilities with available capacity is required to connect to the system.

+Evaluation Measure: Number of approved developments consistent with Objective 5B.4.

+Future development of new subdivisions, and any additions to subdivisions that have not received final subdivision approval, at urban densities greater than 1.0 dwelling unit per acre or any new industrial uses, and other non-residential uses shall be allowed only in areas with existing or planned capacity in the sanitary sewer systems to support the proposed development.
+Planned capacity is defined as that increase in plant capacity as a result of capital improvements to the system identified in the County's Water and Sewer Department Capital Improvements Program.
+Miami Dade County and its Water and Sewer Department.

-- Policy 5B.4.2: Retro-fitting of existing individual wells or septic systems onto existing sanitary sewer systems shall be required within WASD service areas where there has been evidence of septic tank failure or well water contamination. - Objective 5B.5:Correction of Sanitary Sewer DeficienciesImplement procedures to ensure that existing sanitary sewer facility deficiencies are corrected to maintain the level of service standards as adopted.
+Retro-fitting of existing individual wells or septic systems onto existing sanitary sewer systems shall be required within WASD service areas where there has been evidence of septic tank failure or well water contamination.

+Objective 5B.5: Correction of Sanitary Sewer Deficiencies

+Implement procedures to ensure that existing sanitary sewer facility deficiencies are corrected to maintain the level of service standards as adopted.